gnarlyquack/dr-strangetest-documentation/Writing-Tests.md

 Your test suite might want to skip tests if it determines those tests are incapable of being run, e.g., a version requirement might not be met or an extension might not be enabled.
+For this, use `easytest\skip()`, which takes a string explaining why the test is being skipped.

 ```php
 function test_skip() {